Cubs vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will send Shane McClanahan (8-0) to the mound for his 12th start this season.
+- The Rays will send Zach Eflin (7-1) to the mound for his 10th start this season.

-- McClanahan will look to finish five or more innings for the third start in a row.
+- Eflin will look to finish five or more innings for the 10th start in a row.

 |Opponent